jankit18/Face_Recognition_System/README.md

 File Description:
 1. Aligner_frontal_v_1.0 --> Used for the frontal face detection and creation of embedding of the images using transfer learning from a ResNet-34 model.(We can obtain image embeddings from a ResNet-34 by taking the output of its second last Fully-connected layer which has a dimension of 512.)

-2. Knn_model_v_1.0 --> Used for the classification of all the data using K-mean algorithm and creation of 1-D Numpy-array containg centroid of ech layer.
+2. Knn_model_v_1.0 --> Used for the classification of all the data using K-mean algorithm and creation of 1-D Numpy-array containg centroid of each layer.

 3. Prediction_v_1.0 --> Used to predict the label of new input image using score of recognition which is basically a dot product divide by multiplication of magnitude of two vector.